jpmckinney/derisking-gov-tech/_pages/state-field-guide/index.md

 ### Limit total spending

 The greater the amount of money spent on a software project, the greater the odds of failure.
-As a general rule, plan to spend no more than \$10 million on an entire project.<sup id="reference-4"><a href="#footnote-4">4</a></sup> (There are rare exceptions for extraordinarily complex systems like unemployment insurance, Medicaid Eligibility &amp; Enrollment, and Medicaid Management Information Systems.)
+As a general rule, plan to spend no more than \$10 million on an entire project.[^project] (There are rare exceptions for extraordinarily complex systems like unemployment insurance, Medicaid Eligibility &amp; Enrollment, and Medicaid Management Information Systems.)

 #### Checklist
 {:.guide-checklist}